GITMCode/GITM/srcDoc/postprocessing.md

 #### tgz

-`-tgz` tells the script to tar and g-zip the outputs to save space.
-This is somewhat CPU intensive.
+`-tgz` tells the script to not post process the files at all, but to tar and zip them together.
+They can then be post-processed on a different machine.
+This is somewhat CPU intensive and slow.
+The remote feature will work with these files, so that they can be automatically pushed to another system.
+(This was created when Pleiades would not allow post processing on head nodes.
+After using this for a while, we made the post processor code do what the fortran code does, so that this option is mostly moot now.)

 ---